Are you planning to invest in a musical instrument, specifically an acoustic guitar, but do not know what brand to buy?

 - no accessories when bought

 This acoustic guitar is a really good one because it comes with huge playability, bold style, and incredible sound.
 The top is made from AA solid spruce and features quartersawn Scalloped X bracing, which sits on a shallow Lyrachord composite bowl, as is the case with all Ovation guitars.

-In addition, the body of this acoustic guitar is lightweight and well-contoured that is why it is very comfortable to use.
-The guitar is very bright, tight and vibrant, with a big projection thanks to the bowl and bracing.
+In addition, the body of this acoustic guitar is lightweight and well-contoured which is why it is very comfortable to use.
+The guitar is very bright, tight, and vibrant, with a big projection thanks to the bowl and bracing.

 - eye-catchy design